 Shimla in February

-The weather in February will pretty much be the same as January.
+The weather in February will pretty much be the same as in January.
 The average temperature will remain between 0 to 5 Degrees Celsius.

 Shimla in March